 It’s a story people like to hear, that the origin of my starter might well be over a century ago.
 I have researched it, but can’t quite pinpoint the exact date that it was started, I asked the older ladies in the village, who told me that even during the wars the bakery did not close.
 There are paper records of the bakery going back 156 years ago and evidence of the bakery being there several hundred years before then.
-So maybe my starter has seen it’s way through two World Wars and has found it’s way back to my kitchen in Northamptonshire.
+So maybe my starter has seen its way through two World Wars and has found its way back to my kitchen in Northamptonshire.
 It is originally from the bakery in the south of France where I spent my childhood.
-I love that it has history.
-It a a robust sweet smelling community, of bacteria that makes superb sourdough bread every time.
+I love that it has a history.
+It is a robust sweet-smelling community, of bacteria that makes superb sourdough bread every time.

 So how close am I to my original French starter from the turn of the century?
 Well, anyone who has made sourdough will know that there’s something alchemic about sourdough.
 The endless variables at play mean that we’re not experimenting with molecular gastronomy; it’s far more artful than that.
 It’s more about the look, feel and smell of the process as we create and bake our dough than the appliance of science.
 We know when our dough has proved enough by how it looks and reacts to the touch, not because it’s been rising for exactly x minutes at precisely y degrees.

 Another attraction to an old starter with a story is the connection to bakers from the past.
 We, like them, have our starter to look after: sometimes bought from a commercial source, given by a friend or even created ourselves by flour, water and patience.
 We don’t just bake bread.
 We bake sourdough, each loaf taking us one step further up the levels of understanding of this endlessly fascinating craft.